Black psychology: Definitions

 Definitions of Black psychology are varied and constitute an ongoing debate within the field.
 Building off a common framework of the study of Black understandings and behaviors, deviations most commonly arise regarding the specificity of Black psychology.
 While some theorists (such as William David Smith, Robert Chrisman, and Halford Fairchild) broadly define Black psychology as any attempt to characterize the understandings and experiences of people of African descent, other theorists (such as Joseph Baldwin, Na'im Akbar, Daudi Azibo, Amos Wilson, Shawn Utsey, Asa Hilliard, Wade Nobles, Linda James Myers, and Cheryl Grills) specifically define Black psychology through the lens of African philosophy and heritage.
-Based on these different definitional systems, deviations arise between theorists over what is and what is not considered Black psychology.
+Theorists disagree over what is and what is not considered Black psychology.
 However, despite varying definitions, perspectives, and approaches in the field, as a whole, Black psychology focuses on the study of the thoughts, behaviors, feelings, beliefs, attitudes, interactions, and well-being of individuals of African descent.

 Some noteworthy definitions of Black psychology include: